Snazzah/MediaSessionMaster/README.md

 Firefox support is planned, however MediaSession API on Firefox is still experimental, and requires a flag to be checked. ([See caniuse](https://caniuse.com/mdn-api_mediasession)) At the moment, some sites such as Soundcloud are not working with the flag enabled and others may not work properly.

 ## Contributions
-...are greatly appreciated!
+Contributions to the GitHub repository are greatly appreciated!
 Here's how you can contribute:
 - You can create an [issue](https://github.com/Snazzah/MediaSessionMaster/issues) if you wanna report bugs, suggest features, or nitpick at grammar.
 - You can also create [pull requests](https://github.com/Snazzah/MediaSessionMaster/pulls) if you want to make features yourself!
 Make sure you push to the `master` branch and give a detailed description of your pull request!